12 Silent Signs of Skin Cancer You’re Probably Ignoring

 People who work in the fields growing produce, in steel and iron foundries, or in coal and aluminum production plants have a higher risk of skin cancer, according to a 2014 study published in BioMed Research International.
 Also at risk are people who work with industrial carcinogens.
 These include arsenic—used in pesticides—and polycyclic aromatic hydrocarbons—which are in raw paraffin, creosote, chimney soot, asphalt, shale oil, tar and pitch, and even diesel-engine exhaust fumes.

-Just because you’ve had a squamous cell carcinoma removed doesn’t mean you can relax—if anything, you should be more concerned.
+Just because you’ve had a squamous cell carcinoma or another type of skin cancer emoved doesn’t mean you can relax—if anything, you should be more concerned.
 Squamous cell carcinoma recurrence is relatively common on the ears, nose, and lips; it typically occurs during the first two years following surgery.
+In fact, having any type of skin cancer makes it more likely that you will develop another type of skin cancer.
 “During your regular skin check, your dermatologist will examine old scars to make sure there is no evidence of the cancer returning,” says Dr. Haimovic.
 (Be aware of these 9 surprising skin cancer risks.)

 Dermatologists recommend that you do a monthly self-check of your moles and any other skin abnormalities to help catch trouble early.
 This will help you keep tabs on any changes.
 Be on the lookout for moles or lesions that changed in color (including fading), shape, or size, or if you’re experiencing pain, itching, or bleeding in these areas, Dr. Wang advises.